-You need to complete both forms separately, (which can be downloaded from this page).
+You need to complete both forms separately, (which can also be downloaded from the “entry forms” tab).
 PLEASE PLEASE have your completed forms with you when you arrive: completing them while booking in causes chaos!

 The longer Model Details form cannot contain any information that would identify it as your work: the judges must not know who has built it.
 The shorter Entrant’s Details form is not seen by the judges but is used to identify the models on official photographs, and not least to ensure names are spelt correctly on the winners’ certificates !

 Complete at least one A5 sized information card, preferably printed in easily readable text on good quality white card or strong paper.
 This is to place in front of the model on display, explaining to the visitors what it is, and giving the judges some more information.
 This too must not have any information which would identify you; any cards which do will be removed.
 If you do not have access to a computer, then a clearly written card (blocks preferably) will be fine, but people do need to be able to read it.